Best Debt Settlement Companies

 Settled debts can leave a negative mark on a credit score for up to seven years.
 For this reason, only opt for debt settlement if you do not plan to make a major purchase that will require a good credit score (like a house) in the next 5–7 years.

 1. Through a debt settlement company

-If you go through a debt settlement company, you’ll typically stop making payments on your debts and pay the settlement company instead.
+If you go through a debt settlement company, like National Debt Relief or Freedom Debt Relief, you’ll typically stop making payments on your debts and pay the settlement company instead.
 That company then deposits the money into an account to form a lump sum.
 Once you have a large-enough lump sum, the company negotiates a settlement with your lenders on your behalf.
 Debt settlement companies can’t charge you upfront fees.
 You’ll pay them a percentage of your total or eliminated debt, typically 15–25 percent (generally paid out as part of your regular monthly installment payments).